dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/cameraenhancer/initialization.md

 breadcrumbText: Android Initialization
 ---

-# Android API Reference - Initialization
+# Android API Reference - CameraEnhancer Class

-## Initialize CameraEnhancer
+## Instantiate CameraEnhancer Class

 `CameraEnhancer` is the class that provides multifunctional APIs on frame preprocessing and camera controlling.
 Please instantiate the `CameraEnhancer` class before you get to use these APIs.